toBeOfUse/selfdiscovery/content/projects/catullus.md

 live_link: https://mitch.com.net.biz.org.zone.place/catullus/
 ---

 After stumbling across both Frank O. Copley's modernist translation of the ancient Roman poet Catullus and Daniel Lavery's contemporary take, I wanted to display them in contrast with each other, and ended up spending hours poring over fonts.
-The end result is a hopefully intriguing grasp for how existing and even ancient texts can be added to by interactivity.
+The end result is a hopefully intriguing grasp at how existing and even ancient texts can be added to by interactivity.